evrone/factory_girl-seeds/README.md

 # FactoryGirl Seeds

+Don't like factory_girl because it is slow?
 Do you know that creating records in DB through factory_girl can take up to 50% of total spec run time?
 And even more!

 This tiny gem helps fix that problem by reusing data preloaded before running test suite.